EnduringBeta/WindowsSetupChecklist/README.md

 # WindowsInstallChecklist

-Collection of small tasks that I always complete when I start fresh on a new Windows installation
+This is a collection of small tasks that I always like to complete when I start fresh on a new Windows installation.

 Obviously this is subject to personal taste, but there might be a thing or two you like and forget to do on this list!
-This list was written with Windows 7 in mind, with programs my workplace has installed by default, so some may not translate perfectly.
+This list was written with Windows 7+ in mind.
+Some common setup tasks are skipped because I partially made this while considering my work computer, which has some things already done.

+## Common Software

+### General

+- Microsoft Office
+- Motherboard drivers
+- 7-Zip
+- Adobe Reader
+- Java
+- Notepad++
+- Sublime Text (add to PATH)
+- Torrent software
+- Daemon Tools

+### Connection

+- Killer Wireless Suite
+- Chrome
+- FileZilla
+- Skype
+- Cisco AnyConnect

+### Display

+- GeForce Experience
+- DivX
+- f.lux

+### Device Software

+- Printer software
+- Logitech Gaming Software
+- Logitech webcam software

+### Programming

+- Python 2
+- Python 3
+- Git for Windows (add to PATH)
+- Visual Studio
+- PyCharm
+- Octave

+### Image

+- VLC
+- K-Lite Codec
+- GIMP
+- IcoFX
+- Handbrake

+### Sound

+- MediaMonkey
+- iTunes
+- Audacity
+- LAME

+### Gaming

+- Steam
+- Battle.NET
+- Origin
+- OBS

 ## General

 Set display and sleep timers

-Install Microsoft Office

-Add programs to PATH

-- Git
-- Sublime

 Turn off Sticky Keys (Shiftx5)

-(Windows 10) Turn off Snap Assist window suggestions
+Turn off Snap Assist window suggestions

 ## Start Menu